Geta1005/GetaFPSUnlocker/README.md

 ```
 Step 1: Download GetaFPSUnlocker in the release section and extract it
 Step 2: Right-click the file GetaFPSUnlocker and click Run as administrator
-Step 3: You will see 3 options (0, 1, 2, 3) with the function of (Close, Unlock FPS, Set FPS to default, Start-up Toggle) respectively.
+Step 3: You will see 4 options (0, 1, 2, 3) with the function of (Close, Unlock FPS, Set FPS to default, Start-up Toggle) respectively.
-Step 4: To unlock fps, you can choose option 1, when you don't want to unlock fps anymore, you can choose option 2 to set fps to default
+Step 4: To unlock fps, you can choose option 1, when you don't want to unlock fps anymore, you can choose option 2 to set fps to default and option 3 to turn on/off start-up
 Step 5: Rejoin the game to apply
 ```
 Have any questions or need support, you can contact me through: